nodejs/node/doc/api/modules.markdown

 That is, `circle.js` must be in the same directory as `foo.js` for `require('./circle')` to find it.

-Without a leading '/' or './' to indicate a file, the module is either a "core module" or is loaded from a `node_modules` folder.
+Without a leading '/', './', or '../' to indicate a file, the module is either a core module or is loaded from a `node_modules` folder.

 If the given path does not exist, `require()` will throw an Error with its `code` property set to `'MODULE_NOT_FOUND'`.